-To perform the test, a pure source colony of yeast from either the original isolation plate or a 24 hour purified ubculture is emulsified in sterile serum (rabbit or horse) and incubated at 35 to 50° C aerobically for 2-3 hours.
-The suspension can then be examined for germ to be formation under a microscope.
-Studies have shown that 1mL of blood culture is be centrifuged and the washed pellet used for germ tube testing (67,680
+To perform the test, a pure single colony of yeast from either the original isolation plate or a 24 hour purified subculture is emulsified in sterile serum (rabbit or horse) and incubated at 35 to 37°C aerobically for 2-3 hours.
+The suspension can then be examined for germ tube formation under a microscope.
+Studies have shown that 1mL of blood culture can be centrifuged and the washed pellet used for germ tube testing (67,68).

-The gere ube test performance is limited as false positive results may occur if the increased on time exceeds 3 hours.
+The germ tube test performance is limited as false positive results may occur if the incubation time exceeds 3 hours.
 False negative results occur due to over-inoculation of the serum or strain variation.
 Some species, in particular Candida tropicalis, may form pseudohyphae; these structures may be misinterpreted as germ tubes.